fengjiaqi04/tp/docs/UserGuide.md

 ### Adding a client: `addClient`

 Registers a new client.
-The new client will be shown at the top the list unless there is a restriction imposed by `find`.
+The new client will be shown at the top of the list.

 <box type="tip" seamless>